TriKro/rsb-content/part4-evaluative_market_experiment/fake-door-smoke-test.md

 ### Interpreting Results

-Check your initial hypothesis and see if the results match your success-rate:
-depending on your results you have three options:
+Check your initial hypothesis and see if the results match your success rate.
+Depending on your results you have three options:

 * Success!
 Congratulations, you were right.
 You decide to build the feature.
 * No success!
 You pivot.
 Try reframing the link or button.
 A different word/icons/picture might give a totally different outcome.